-6.9.1.
+6.8.2.1.
 Road Course

-- 6.9.1.1.
-On road courses, if a local yellow flag is displayed, passing is prohibited until the flag is no longer displayed or is replaced by a green flag. - 6.9.1.2.
-Drivers found to have passed under a local yellow may be assessed a black flag Stop-and-Go penalty by Race Control. - 6.9.1.3.
+- 6.8.2.1.1.
+On road courses, if a local yellow flag is displayed, passing is prohibited until the flag is no longer displayed or is replaced by a green flag. - 6.8.2.1.2.
+Drivers found to have passed under a local yellow may be assessed a black flag Stop-and-Go penalty by Race Control. - 6.8.2.1.3.
 In the event of a full-course caution, a yellow flag will be displayed at start/finish and all corner stations.
 Race Control will freeze the running order and send the pace car out to pick up the race leader.
 Drivers must comply with instructions from Race Control regarding where to line up behind the pace car.
-Failure to do so will result in the driver being sent to the end of the longest pace line for the restart.

-6.9.2.
+6.8.2.2.
 Oval

-- 6.9.2.1.
+- 6.8.3.1.1.
 On ovals, a yellow flag will signal a full-course caution.
 The pacing order will be frozen at the moment the full-course caution begins.
-Cars involved in causing the caution or otherwise seen as out of control may, however, not be awarded a place in the pacing order until they are detected to be on course and under control.
+Cars causing the caution or otherwise seen as out of control may, however, not be awarded a place in the pacing order until they are detected to be on course and under control.
 Race Control will instruct the leader to follow the pace car.
-All other drivers must line up in single file in accordance with instructions from Race Control.
+All other drivers must line in accordance with instructions from Race Control.
 Up/down arrows will be shown to assist drivers in preparation for a restart.
-Failure to line up correctly by the time a driver attempts a pit entry or the race restarts will result in the driver receiving a black flag penalty. - 6.9.2.2.
-While pacing during a full-course caution, Race Control will signify two laps to go, then one lap to go until the green flag restart. - 6.9.2.3.
-When there is one lap of pacing to go until the green flag restart, Race Control may restructure the pace lines in preparation for the restart.
-If there will be 10 or fewer laps remaining in the race from the restart, the restart will be single file; cars that are not on the lead lap will be shuffled down the pacing order, behind cars that are on the lead lap.
-If there are more than 10 laps remaining, the restart will be double file if there are any cars not on the lead lap.
-Lapped cars will line up on the inside pace line, and lead-lap cars will line up on the outside pace line.
+Failure to line up correctly by the time a driver attempts a pit entry or the race restarts will result in the driver receiving a black flag penalty. - 6.8.3.1.2.
+While pacing during a full-course caution, Race Control will signify two laps to go, then one lap to go until the green flag restart. - 6.8.3.1.3.
+When there are two laps of pacing to go until the green flag restart, Race Control may restructure the pace lines in preparation for the restart.
+Cars that are not on the lead lap will be shuffled down the pacing order, behind cars that are on the lead lap.